 I still have a few of the recipe cards I wrote in 7th or 8th grade home economics class.
 Raggedy Robins is one of them.
+That’s what we called these no-bake cookies.
 They have always been a favorite because although I’m not a huge chocolate fan, I do love chocolate and peanut butter.

 I made these the other week when my husband was out of town.
 He can’t eat peanuts, so while he was away I thought I would make a peanut recipe for the kids and I to enjoy.
 The problem was that I didn’t want to turn on the oven.
 These fit the bill perfectly.

 They are a cookie, a treat, with plenty of fat and sugar so don’t overindulge.
 But they also have lots of oatmeal.
 Be sure you use gluten-free oats.
 If you can’t tolerate oats, I’m sorry.
 You’ll have to skip this one.

 The original recipe uses butter.
 I tried a batch using Earth Balance buttery sticks.
 They tasted good, but stayed soft and sticky, even after I put them in the freezer for a while.
 My youngest son loved these cookies and kept asking me to make more, so I tried a second batch using Spectrum organic shortening.
 They were much firmer and didn’t spread like the first batch did.
 However, they did lack a buttery flavor, but we didn’t mind because of the other flavors in the cookie.
 Another time I might try using half Earth Balance and half Spectrum shortening.

 - 2 cups sugar